ycs77/laravel-form-field-type/README.md

 php artisan vendor:publish --tag=laravel-form-field-type-config
 ```

+Suggestions can be matched with [Laravel form builder BS4](https://github.com/ycs77/laravel-form-builder-bs4)

 ## Usage

 The commonly used fields can be defined in `config/field.php` and the FieldType will be loaded automatically.